 Vanilla and Caramel notes

 Añejo and extra añejo tequilas often exhibit flavors of vanilla and caramel, thanks to the aging process in oak barrels.
 These flavors add depth and sweetness to the tequila, making it more enjoyable for those who appreciate a smooth and rich drinking experience.
-If you’re a fan of spirits with hints of vanilla and caramel, explore the world of aged tequilas.
+So, If you’re a fan of spirits with hints of vanilla and caramel, explore the world of aged tequilas.

 The Role of Agave